 As stated previously, there is no greater activity to begin the process of raising the value you create for your organization than a conversation with your boss.
 By approaching your boss and requesting a conversation regarding value creation, you are already raising your value in your organization.
 Yet, at the same time, this is not a conversation being held in organizations across the globe.

 The competitive global marketplace shows little mercy for organizations that are slow to raise the bar for their customers and their employees.
 Business value tied to external marketplace drivers tend to be strategically focused and is created by:

-Like an adolescent transitioning to adulthood, growing and evolving organizations require value to be more tangible, and the contribution of business value by employees to be broader.
-While individual value is critically important to an organization’s performance and culture, it is not the type of value that will sustain an organization in its marketplace.
-Business value tied to internal financial drivers reflects a more strategic perspective that can have a positive impact on your organization.
-In today’s competitive marketplaces, your organization needs as many employees as possible focused on creating value through internal financial drivers.
+Growing organizations require value to be more tangible, and the contribution of business value by employees to be broader.
+While individual value is critically important to an organization’s performance, it is not the type of value that will sustain an organization.
+Business value tied to internal financial drivers reflects a more strategic perspective that can have a positive impact.
+Today, your organization needs as many employees as possible focused on creating value through internal financial drivers.